 - Vaccination against hepatitis B can help prevent the development of liver cancer and protect you from hepatitis D.

-- In children, the flu vaccine can prevent the common ear infection otitis media.
+- The flu vaccine can prevent the common ear infection otitis media in children.

 - Measles vaccines can prevent conditions like bacterial pneumonia and dysentery.

 - The COVID-19 vaccine can prevent associated conditions like pneumonia.
-However, it remains to be seen whether it reduces the prevalence and effects of long COVID.
+However, whether it reduces the prevalence and effects of long COVID remains inconclusive.

 The broader role of vaccines in general society

-Overall, vaccines play a vital role in the development of our entire global society, with an impact that is profound and far-reaching.
+Overall, vaccines play a vital role in further developing our entire global society and have a profound and far-reaching impact.

 Among other things, vaccines help to: